benfjohnson/developer-dot/certification/avatax/use-tax.md

 					<li>If the user has a logistics solution to provide an automated estimation of the freight charge it is executed at this point in the order entry process.</li>
 				</ul>
 			</li>
+			<li>The user records an Entity/Use Code on line(s) requiring exemption from sales tax, either using an Avalara system or custom Entity/Use Code.</li>
 			<li>The user has an on-demand option to request an AvaTax use tax calculation in advance of saving the purchase order to preview the tax calculation.</li>
 			<li>The user saves the purchase order.
 				<ul class="normal">